magefree/mage/readme.md

     * Booster (also Cube) draft tournaments (4-16)
     * Sealed (also from Cube) tournaments (2-16)

-## Issues / bugs
+## Bug report / feature request

 The best way to report bug or feature request is [github's issues page](https://github.com/magefree/mage/issues).
 There are another way to report bugs too:
 * Feedback from xmage app's main menu;
 * Bug thread in the [Official XMage forum](http://www.slightlymagic.net/forum/viewforum.php?f=70).

-## Installation
+## Installation / running

 * Download [latest XMage launcher file](http://xmage.de) and put it to any folder like `D:\games\xmage`;
 * You need to have [Java version 8 or later](http://java.com/) to run launcher;
 * If you can't run it then create `run-LAUNCHER.cmd` text file in launcher folder and put that line to it and save as ANSI format:
   * `java -Djava.net.preferIPv4Stack=true -jar XMageLauncher-0.3.8.jar`
-  * or just [downlod and unpack that archive](http://xmage.today/X/run.zip) to launcher folder;
+  * or just [downlod and unpack that archive](http://xmage.today/X/run.zip) to launcher folder.

 Look [here](http://www.slightlymagic.net/forum/viewtopic.php?f=70&t=13632) for more detailed instructions.

-[Here](http://github.com/magefree/mage/wiki/Release-changes) you can find a log of the latest changes.
+[Wiki page](https://github.com/magefree/mage/wiki) contains detail information about private or public server setup.

 ## Troubleshooting / FAQ